MorphiaOrg/morphia/docs/reference/content/guides/aggregation.md

 But this example doesn't use `aggregate()`, of course, it uses `out()` which gives us access to the `$out` pipeline stage.  [`$out`]
 (http://docs.mongodb.org/manual/reference/operator/aggregation/out/) is a new operator in MongoDB 2.6 that allows the results of a pipeline to be stored in to a named collection.
 This collection can not be sharded or a capped collection, however.
+This collection, if it does not exist, will be created upon execution of the pipeline.

+{{% note class="important" %}}
-This collection, if it does not exist, will be created upon execution of the pipeline.  _**Any existing data in the collection will be lost and replaced by the output of the aggregation.**_
+Any existing data in the collection will be lost and replaced by the output of the aggregation.
+{{% /note %}}

 Using `out()` is implicitly asking for the results to be returned via a cursor.
 What is happening under the covers is the aggregation framework is writing out to the collection and is done.
 Morphia goes one extra step further and executes an implicit `find` on the output